geoserver/geoserver/doc/en/user/source/data/webadmin/workspaces.rst

 .. figure:: img/data_workspaces_security_edit.png

-To create/edit workspace's data access rules simply check/uncheck checkboxes according to the desidered role.
+To create/edit the workspace's data access rules, check/uncheck checkboxes according to the desired role.
 The Grant access to any role checkbox grant each role for any access mode.

 Isolated Workspaces